| The

 technology transfer has been much greater than the income

 received through the sale of technology.
+Technology can be transferred from person

 to person, industry to industry and government to government,